baracodadailyhealthtech/AppiumKotlinJUnitTutorial/README.md

 ## Requirement

 * Your Android device is connected with adb
-* Your Android device has the Google Calculator.
+* Your Android device has the Google Calculator application.
 * An Appium server is running.

 ## How to launch the test